yetzt/node-lstn/readme.md

 # lstn

-`lstn` makes ist more straightforward to listen on unix sockets by deleting old sockets when presend and setting the mode of the created socket file.
+`lstn` makes it more straightforward to listen on unix sockets by deleting old sockets when present and setting the mode of the created socket file.

 ## Usage